sheehaab/Restaurant-Page/README.md

 ## Status

-Project is finished.
+The project is finished.

 ## Inspiration

-Project inspired by @TheOdinProject
+The project inspired by @TheOdinProject

 ## Contact